Internship, Senior Thesis, Senior Project, and International Study Information

-Most of the majors offered by Huxley College require students to complete 10-15 credits of Internship, Senior Thesis, Senior Project or International Study.
-Huxley College now requires that all Internship, Senior Thesis, Senior Project and International Study Reports be submitted in a digital format.
+Most of the majors offered by Huxley College require students to complete 5.
+Huxley College requires that all Internship, Senior Thesis, Senior Project and International Study Reports be submitted in a digital format.
 Some completed reports are available on the Huxley Internship Report server (requires a WWU Login).

-IMPORTANT INFO ON INTERNSHIPS: You MUST be registered for internship credits (ENVS 498B or ESCI 498B) during the quarter in which ANY part of the internship is being performed, to include Summer Session.
+You MUST be registered for internship credits (ENVS 498B or ESCI 498B) during the quarter in which ANY part of the internship is being performed, to include Summer Session.
+The number of credits enrolled each quarter should match the hours you are working on the internship.
+30 hours work = 1 credit of internship.
+Internships often take more than one quarter to complete.
+In that case, you should estimate the amount of time you will work each quarter, and split your credits accordingly.

-- Example: You perform internship during Summer Session and submit your report during Fall Quarter.
-You must be registered for internship credits during Summer and Fall Quarters.
+- Example: You perform internship for 240 hours during Summer Session and 60 hours during Fall Quarter.
+You must be registered for internship credits during BOTH Summer (8 credits) and Fall (2 credits) quarters.

 Before you begin